 What have you tried?

 Osteoarthritis (OA) cannot be cured but pain can be relieved in a number of ways.
 You may have tried to lose weight, exercise and manage pain with oral pain medication.
-If these are no longer working it may be time to seek an OA specialist to explore treatment options.
+If these are no longer working it may be time to seek an osteoarthritis specialist to explore treatment options.

 At one stage, pain may be so frequent and intense that oral pain medication like paracetamol or NSAIDs no longer offer sufficient relief.
 Yet joint replacement surgery is invasive, is associated with certain risks and requires recovery time.
 Before taking this step consider an effective alternative such as hyaluronic acid (HA) injections.